-The purpose of the District is to prepare students for successful living and responsible citizenship in a rapidly changing local, been known as the Dallas County Community College District.
+Since 1972, the District has been known as the Dallas County Community College District.
 The name shows that the District has outgrown the term "junior college."
 The name also reflects the District's philosophy.
-The colleges truly are community institutions, meeting the varied educational needs of the growing Dallas County region.
+The colleges truly are community institutions, meetina the varied educational needs of the growing Dallas County region.
 The primary goal of the District and its colleges is to help students of all ages achieve effective living and responsible citizenship in a fast-changing region, state, nation and world.
 Each college is therefore committed to providing a broad range of educational programs for the people it serves.